Michael F. Crommie

-Michael F. Crommie (born December 1961) is an American physicist, a professor of physics at the University of California, Berkeley.
-World-renowned for his research on condensed-matter physics, he is a recipient of both the Newcomb-Cleveland Prize and the Davisson–Germer Prize in Atomic Physics.
+Michael F. Crommie (born December 1961) is an American physicist.
+He is a professor of physics at the University of California, Berkeley.
+Renowned for his research on condensed-matter physics, he is a recipient of both the Newcomb-Cleveland Prize and the Davisson–Germer Prize in Atomic Physics.
 Crommie currently directs the Crommie Research Group.

 Education

-Crommie completed his undergraduate studies at the University of California, Los Angeles, earning a bachelor's degree in 1984.
-He completed his doctoral studies under Alex Zettl at UC Berkeley, receiving a Ph.D. in 1991, and was a postdoctoral fellow at IBM under Don Eigler.
-In 2007 he was elected as a fellow of the American Physical Society.
+Crommie completed his undergraduate studies at the University of California, Los Angeles, earning a bachelor's degree in physics in 1984.
+He completed his doctoral studies under Alex Zettl at UC Berkeley, receiving a Ph.D. in physics in 1991, and was a postdoctoral fellow at IBM under Don Eigler.
+In 2007, he was elected as a fellow of the American Physical Society.

 Research

 Crommie's research group currently uses scanning tunneling microscopy and scanning tunneling spectroscopy.
-Crommie is known for demonstrating the quantum corral in 1993 with Lutz and Eigler by using an elliptical ring of cobalt atoms on a copper surface.
+Crommie is known for demonstrating the quantum corral in 1993 with Christopher Lutz and Don Eigler by using an elliptical ring of cobalt atoms on a copper surface.
 The ferromagnetic cobalt atoms reflected the surface electrons of the copper inside the ring into a wave pattern, as predicted by the theory of quantum mechanics.